Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To have view
     - Our room overlooks the ocean.

+## Pertinent

+- Relevant, Suitable
+    - Your question was not pertinent.

 ## Passage

 - A long narrow area that connects one place to another.